nicolacasagrande-unitn/sdn_morphing/README.md

     ```bash
     ryu-manager morphing_controller.py &
     ```
-5. In the first terminal run the following command to start mininet and create the topology
+5. In the first terminal run the following command to start mininet and create the topology:
+    ```bash
+    sudo python3 network.py
+    ```
+    If xterm does not work you can try to run the network with this alternative command:
     ```bash
     sudo -E python3 network.py
     ```